MadKudu/developers/source/index.html.md

 id | **string (required)**

 ### On-the-Fly Predictions
-The common use case here is when creating a new model, you may sometimes need to be able to get results on the fly while creating the model.
+The common use case here is when creating a new Topical Scorer model, you may sometimes need to be able to get results on the fly while creating the model.
 For this, you do not have to send us the model id.

 #### HTTP Request